playframework/playframework/documentation/manual/releases/release25/migration25/CryptoMigration25.md

 Play currently signs the session cookie, but does not add any session timeout or expiration date to the session cookie.
 This means that, given the appropriate opening, an active attacker could swap out one session cookie for another one.

-Play may potentially add [session timeout functionality](https://github.com/google/keyczar/blob/master/java/code/src/org/keyczar/TimeoutSigner.java#L109) to Crypto.sign, which again would result in breaking user level functionality if this is marked as public API.

 ### Misuse as a Password Hash

 Please do not use `Crypto.sign` or any kind of HMAC, as they are not designed for password hashing.
 MACs are designed to be fast and cheap, while password hashing should be slow and expensive.
 Please look at scrypt, bcrypt, or PBKDF2 -- [jBCrypt](http://www.mindrot.org/projects/jBCrypt/) in particular is well known as a bcrypt implementation in Java.